 There are motorcycles out there that are designed to look like old motorcycles, but which are thoroughly modern, with complicated engine internals and advanced ride aids like cornering ABS.

-But the base models of BMW R 18 are — to the extent that modern regulations permits — motorcycles with old technology but which can be bought brand new.
+But the base models of BMW R 18 are — to the extent that modern regulations permit — motorcycles with old technology that can be bought brand new.

 In that sense, it’s a little bit like buying a resto-mod version of an old motorcycle.
 Yes, the BMW R 18 has modern emissions control, fuel injection powered by an ECU, and ABS.
 But aside from that, it’s quite old conceptually, including:

-The old-but-new design means that repairing the BMW R 18 is something that needs fewer technical tools than other modern motorcycles.
+The old-but-new design means that repairing the BMW R 18 needs fewer technical tools than other modern motorcycles.
 In theory, anyone that can weld steel can repair the R 18’s frame.
 Though to do a basic service, there is still quite a bit of fiddling to do.

 There are other motorcycles out there with old-but-new designs.
 Some of them are mentioned in the “alternatives” section below.